 In a small group you:

-The Sun Gate is also the first viewpoint of Machu Picchu for all the people that do the classic 4-day Inca Trail.
+The Sun Gate is also the first viewpoint of Machu Picchu for everyone doing the Inca Trail.

 Large Group Tours